 VRS became inactive as the CD revolution replaced vinyl.
 In 1990 Bill became a Fellow at The American Film Institute in Los Angeles and received his MFA in screenwriting in 1992.
 Although still a resident of LA, Bill spends several weeks a year in the New London area.

 Blonde Furniture remained a studio project until 2007 when the live band debuted at the Bank St. Cafe in New London.
 Original members, Bill Quinn and Tim Stawarz were joined by percussionist/singer Chris MacKay and Sue MacKay on accordion.

-More recently Ludent Tremmel (Stark Weather, Gno, Zenos Eros) has replaced Tim Stawarz on guitar.
+More recently Ludent Tremmel, who performed on and arranged the Blonde Furniture, "Splinters" mini LP and formerly of Stark Weather, Gno, Zenos Eros has replaced Tim Stawarz on guitar.

 Blonde Furniture occasionally performs at such New London venues as Hygienic Art Park, 33 Golden St., Oasis Cafe, Bank St. Cafe and the Bean & Leaf.

 In 2019 Blonde Furniture debuted a power trio version of the band at the Towers of New London tribute at Art Park with original bassist, Steve Clark from Boston and Ludent Tremel.
 A seven-camera video shoot steamed on Facebook.
 See it here:

 Blonde Furniture will soon be taking the new lineup out for a test drive so keep a look out.